comparchsa/calm.github.io/README.md

 <!-- Markdown content for the event here -->
 ```

-Each event should have only one of the following `categories` tag:
+Each event should have only one of the following `categories` tags:
 1. `past-event`: Listed under "Past Event"
 2. `cur-event`: Listed under "Current Events"
 3. `future-event`: Listed under "Upcoming Events"

-### Creating new tab page (navigation item)
+### Creating a new tab page (navigation item)
-1. Create a new markdown file in `pages/` directory that starts with the
+1. Create a new markdown file in the `pages/` directory that starts with the
-   following content:
+   the following content:
 ```yml
 ---
 title: "Page title here"